tairasoul/modio.js/README.md

 ## Extra info

-Most of these functions, if not all, return a Promise.
+Most of these functions return a Promise.
 This promise contains an object, with an array called data.
 This is structured like:
 {